bitlogik/OpenPGPpy/README.md

 ## Interface Methods

-`OpenPGPcard( debug=False )`
+`OpenPGPcard( debug=False, reader_index=None )`
 Initializes the OpenPGP device object.
 if debug = True it displays verbosely all communications with the card.
 Connects to all readers seeking for an OpenPGP card, selects the app and loads its capabilities.
+reader_index = None : the constructor will use the first OpenPGP card available in any readers slots detected.
+reader_index = positive integer : will try to use the given reader/card at the given index (starts at 0).

 The created object has the following attributes :
 * .name : str, name of the device (or the card reader used)